 Hawks emphasizes that altitude training needs to be respected.
 It’s a lot of additional stress on the body and all runners should plan an adjustment phase when they arrive at altitude.
 The optimal training takes place when you sleep high and train low.
 Optimal recovery happens at lower elevations where more oxygen is present.
 He suggests that you avoid going too high in altitude for a long period of time, primarily because it is harder to recover and sleep, which is crucial.
 “It’s all about finding a balance, just like other parts of training.
 If done right you’ll be in a good position to see large improvements though.”

-Matthew Laye, Professor of Exercise Physiology at The College of Idaho, USA 100-Mile Champ
+Matthew Laye, Professor of Exercise Physiology, USA 100-Mile Champ

 “The minimum time to see benefits seems to be 3 weeks.
 However, there does not seem to be a time limit on when you stop adapting.
-One recommended strategy is periodization of training camps that occur frequently and are not limited to a single 3-week block,” said Matthew Laye.
+One recommended strategy is periodization of training camps that occur frequently and are not limited to a single 3-week block,” said Matthew Laye, a professor of exercise physiology at the College of Idaho.
 “Many elites will do 3-6 trips to altitude each year.
 These shorter periods are likely sufficient for the non-hematological adaptations.”

 Laye says improvement in aerobic capacity can be up to 4 percent in elite runners.
 The change in a runner’s threshold is less clear, but there does seem to be a documented improvement.
 He suggests that these benefits can be maximized by monitoring factors such as an athlete’s iron status and system inflammation, starting before runners arrive at altitude.
 Neglecting these variables is there much of the individual variability on performance outcomes comes into play.